Athletic Department

 Campus Ministry

-The College Chaplain and Campus Ministers are trained, religious professionals (lay and ordained) who are here to serve students, faculty, and staff — especially when issues of faith and spirituality arise in their lives.
+The College Chaplain and Campus Ministry team are trained, religious professionals (lay and ordained) who are here to serve students, faculty, and staff — especially when issues of faith and spirituality arise in their lives.
 Campus Ministry provides resources for faith development, spiritual practices, community service, leadership development, community building, and pastoral care.
-The Campus Ministry Office provides an atmosphere of support and guidance where the questions that trouble and intrigue us can be freely discussed and examined from a variety of spiritual perspectives and traditions.
+Campus Ministries provides an atmosphere of support and guidance where the questions that trouble and intrigue us can be freely discussed and examined from a variety of spiritual perspectives and traditions.

-The Campus Ministry Office is located within the Unity House at 1905 Moore St. The Unity House is the home to the offices of Campus Ministry and Diversity & Inclusion, and is a space available for students of all faiths and backgrounds to meet, pray, meditate, or study in a quiet setting.
+The Campus Ministries is located within the Oller Center at 1731 Mifflin St. The Oller Center is additionally home to the Center for International Education and the Baker Institute for Peace and Conflict Studies, and provides spaces for students of all faiths, cultures and backgrounds to meet, pray, meditate, or study in a quiet setting.

 Career Development

-QUEST Career Develpment also administers the student credit and transcript notation Internship Programs that over 225 students participate annually.
+Career Develpment also administers the student credit and transcript notation Internship Programs that over 225 students participate annually.
 A description of the college internship programs can be found in the academic section of the catalog.
-Additional information is available at the QUEST office on the second floor of Founders Hall or on their webpage: https://www.juniata.edu/academics/quest/career-development/
+Additional information is available at the Alumni and Career Development office on the second floor of Founders Hall or on their webpage: https://www.juniata.edu/career-development/

 Ellis Hall provides many services and conveniences for members of the Juniata College community.
 The following are located in Ellis: